 The Belmont Historical Society is dedicated to preserving the history of the city of Belmont, NC and its immediate surrounding area.
-The BHS records the places , the people, and the times from the past that have made Belmont the community that it is.
+The BHS archives the places , the people, and the times from the past that have made Belmont the community that it is.
 The BHS traces Belmont from the early days, (even before its original name of Garibaldi), through the years as a textile manufacturing giant, to the current days of a growing community of interesting people and places.
-Belmont, NC has a well documented history via the written word from books, photographs and stories passed on by word of mouth…some not yet captured for the citizens of the future.
-Come in and see the huge collections of photos, videos, books and artifacts obtained from the citizens of the Belmont community.
+Belmont, NC has a well documented history via the written word from books, photographs and stories passed on by word of mouth and some not yet captured for the citizens of the future.
+Come in and see the huge collection of photos, videos, books and artifacts donated by the citizens of the Belmont community.

 The center is also the home of the Belmont Sports Hall of Fame.
 This is a current display of all the athletes who have been inducted throughout the years.
 In addition to the main museum, Parkdale Mills donated an original mill house which was moved to our site from the Acme Mill Village.
 It has been furnished like a typical mill house would have been in the 1920s-1930s.
 It was named the Yates Abernathy House in honor of Mr. Yates Abernathy who led the effort to acquire it and restore it in an authentic fashion.
 A third building to be viewed is the restored 1899 freestanding kitchen building which originally served the R.L.
 Stowe, Sr. family.

 Just across the street is a pictorial history museum owned and operated by Allen Millican.
 Many of his photographs feature Belmont people and sites.